coreos/fedora-coreos-pipeline/HACKING.md

 4. the `PersistentVolumeClaim` in which we'll cache, and
 5. the Jenkins pipeline build.

 The default size of the PVC is 100Gi.
-There is a `PVC_SIZE` parameter one can use to make this smaller if you do not have enough space.
-E.g. `--param=PVC_SIZE=30Gi`.
+There is a `--pvc-size` parameter one can use to make this smaller if you do not have enough space.
+E.g.
+`--pvc-size 30Gi`.

 We can now start a build of the Jenkins master: